CleanAir88/gfs-stilt-model/README.md

 # GFS-STILT Model

-An automated backend platform based on GFS meteorological data and the STILT model for calculating atmospheric back-trajectories.
+An automated backward trajectory dispersion platform based on GFS meteorological data and the STILT model for identifying potential source area.
 It supports containerized deployment via Docker, scheduled tasks via Django + Celery, and provides APIs for retrieving simulation results.

 - 📘 [Learn more about STILT](https://uataq.github.io/stilt/#/install)
 - 🌍